Women are the stars (and the victims) of the Beijing Olympics

 That gradual evolution reflects work by international sports officials who added a new women-only event this year, the monobob sled competition, as well as more mixed events where men and women compete together.

-"It sends a signal from the IOC to the national Olympic committees that they need to build up the capacity of their women teams and invest in their women's teams, their women's athletes," Adams said.
+"It sends a signal from the IOC [International Olympic Committee] to the national Olympic committees that they need to build up the capacity of their women teams and invest in their women's teams, their women's athletes," Adams said.

 The IOC has also gradually shifted its approach to broadcasting the Games.
 All the television images from Beijing are filmed by the IOC's own in-house operation known as the Olympic Broadcasting Services.
 That footage is then distributed to networks that pay like NBC in the U.S.